 The Maritime SPOR SUPPORT Unit (MSSU) actively engages patients and the public in all aspects of governance and research.
 This engagement means meaningful and active collaboration over the course of a research project.
 Engagement can include activities where researchers and patients discuss issues, learn together, and (possibly) develop ongoing partnerships.
 It can also include researchers and patients working together on committees and research teams.
 Patient Engagement is a key part of patient-oriented research.
 When researchers and patients work together, they can improve research by developing better research topics, questions, and methodology.

 Why Patient Input Matters

-Governance on the MSSU Committees – Patient Advisors Positions
+- Governance on Committees – Patient Advisors Positions

+Organizations like the MSSU and BRIC NS include patient advisors on governance committees.
 Patients are involved as patient advisors on all MSSU committees, including Provincial Advisory Committees, Data Access Committees and Research Advisory Committees and more.
-Patient Advisorshave an equal voice in their committee work and are essential members of the team.
+BRIC NS includes patients on its Advisory Council and consults with Patient Advisors regularly for operational decisions.
+Patient Advisors have an equal voice in their committee work and are essential members of the team.

-If you are interested in joining a team or research opportunity, please fill out this online form (Joining an MSSU Research Team) and you will be contacted shortly.
+If you are interested in joining a team or research opportunity, please fill out this online form and you will be contacted shortly.

-A key component of the Patient Engagement in the MSSU is ensuring that the research preferences of Maritime patients and communities are reflected in the priorities setting process of the MSSU.
-These priorities help shape the strategic direction of the MSSU and the areas of research that are supported and encouraged.
+A key component of Patient Engagement in the MSSU and BRIC NS is ensuring that the research priorities of Maritime patients and communities are reflected in priority setting processes.
+These priorities help shape the strategic direction of the MSSU and BRIC NS and the areas of research that are supported and encouraged.